Understanding the Ethical Dilemmas in Modern Surgery

 - Surgical Research: Contributing to the Future of Medicine

-Ethical frameworks based on principles of justice, fairness, and maximizing benefit can guide resource allocation decisions.
+Consulting comprehensive Medical Textbooks and evidence‑based guidelines can support equitable resource allocation.
+Ethical frameworks based on principles of justice, fairness, and maximizing benefit can guide these decisions.
 Transparent policies and multidisciplinary committees can also provide support for these challenging determinations.

 End‑of‑Life Decisions